Can My Pet Get A Cold Or The Flu?

-Kennel Cough is a highly contagious sickness often spread when dogs are in tight quarters, such as in animal shelters or when boarding your dog.
+Kennel Cough (Bordetella) is a highly contagious sickness often spread when dogs are in tight quarters, such as in animal shelters or in a boarding facility.
 It can be caused by a virus and bacteria combination.
-It shares many of the symptoms with Canine Influenza; however, the cough associated with kennel cough is generally distinct and sounds like a dry honking noise.
+It shares many of the symptoms of Canine Influenza; however, the cough associated with kennel cough is distinct and sounds like a dry honking noise.
 Fortunately, there is a vaccination that prevents kennel cough.

-Canine Parvovirus is a highly contagious and deadly disease spread through contact with contaminated objects or the infected individual.
+Canine Parvovirus is a highly contagious and deadly disease spread through contact with contaminated objects or an infected individual.
 The virus is extremely hard to kill, sometimes living in contaminated soil for years.
-If a dog is infected, this virus attacks the intestinal system causing fever, vomiting, and perfuse (often bloody) diarrhea.
+If a dog is infected, this virus attacks the intestinal system, causing fever, vomiting, and profuse (often bloody) diarrhea.
 This virus is deadly in most cases, especially for young puppies, which is why you should vaccinate your dog against it at a young age.

-Canine Distemper spreads through airborne particles from an infected individual or contact.
+Canine Distemper spreads through airborne particles from an infected individual or from direct contact.
 Infection results in fever, runny nose, cough, vomiting, diarrhea, watery eyes, paralysis, and seizures.
-It is deadly for dogs of all ages, even with treatment, but it is also completely preventable by administering the Distemper vaccine.
+It is deadly for dogs of all ages, even with treatment, but it is completely preventable by administering the Distemper vaccine.

 Common Feline Viruses

 Upper Respiratory Infections (URI)

 Our feline friends most commonly display flu-like symptoms when they have an upper respiratory infection.
 Much like Kennel Cough, these infections can be viral or bacterial, leading to runny eyes, a snotty nose, fever, and sneezing or coughing.
 Upper respiratory infections are treatable, so be sure to visit your veterinarian if your cat starts to show symptoms.